Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 ---
 ## Standard Disclaimer (Just in Case!)

-This script is provided for your convenience.
-I've tested it extensively on my own device and haven't seen any issues,
-but just to be safe (for both of us!), I'm including this notice:

-- It makes changes to system settings.
-Please use responsibly.
-- If you have any concerns, consider backing up your data first.
-- Please do not use this tool for any harmful or inappropriate purposes.
-- By using this tool, you accept responsibility for your actions.

-While issues are very unlikely, always proceed with care.
-The author is not responsible for any unexpected issues, data loss, or device instability that may arise from use of this tool.
+This script is provided "as is" without warranties.
+While extensively tested and issues are very unlikely, it modifies system settings and may cause unexpected behavior.
+The author is not responsible for any issues that may arise.
+Always back up your data before proceeding.
 This is not an official Samsung or Google product.

 ---